flothjl/QNav/README.md

 ## Installation

 1. clone this repo
-2. Inside the directory run `yarn build`
+2. Inside the directory run `yarn install && yarn build`
 3. Within "Manage Extensions" in Chrome, select "Load Unpacked" and select the `dist` directory within this project